The Internet’s Favorite $5 Mascara Just Got Even Better

 What do you typically look for in a mascara?

 Ease of application is a big one — if you’re a regular reader of this site, you may know that I don’t wear too much makeup and need something that’s really user-friendly for my middle-school level application skills.
+Anything that can add the volume and length that I lack in a few coats gets a permanent home in my makeup bag.
 I’ve been known to use Tarte’s Lights, Camera, Lashes and Damn Girl! from Too Faced.

 Ease of application is a big one — if you’re a regular reader of this site, you may know that I don’t wear too much makeup and need something that’s really user-friendly for my middle-school level application skills.
+Anything that can add the volume and length that I lack in a few coats gets a permanent home in my makeup bag.
 I’ve been known to use Tarte’s Lights, Camera, Lashes and Damn Girl! from Too Faced.

 Advertisement